 2) Set affordable losses.
 Limit risk by spending only what you can afford to lose at each step.

 3) Leverage contingencies.
-Embrace bad news and surprises that arise from uncertain situations, and try to use them to create new markets.
+Embrace bad news and surprises that arise from uncertain situations, and try to use them to create new opportunities.

 4) Form partnerships.
 Collaborate with people and organizations willing to make a real commitment to jointly creating the future— product, firm, market—with you.
 These are your self-selected stakeholders.
 Don’t worry so much about competitive analysis and strategic planning.